dagerotyp/DWH_Supermarket/README.md

 -	If there are any differences between in sales for different brands

 # Datasets
-Datasets comes from online and offline sales and are present in /DataSources
+Datasets comes from online and offline sales.
+There is also a SALES_OFFLINE_INC dataset which is used for implementation of incremental loading

 **SALES_OFFLINE.CSV**
 The first dataset contains the following information about sales in stationary shops.